The Best Canadian ETFs for 2022

 Vanguard FTSE Emerging Markets All Cap Index ETF

 What We Like: A solid choice if you prefer a dedicated emerging markets ETF.
-Fund is all-cap, with about 65% of holdings in large-cap companies.
+The fund is all-cap, with about 65% of holdings in large-cap companies.

-Many Canadian investors are under-weighted in the income component of their portfolio.
-This means that they may be exposed to levels of volatility that exceed their risk tolerance and are not suitable given their investment objective.
-The following bond index ETFs make it easy to achieve the right asset mix in your portfolio.
+Many Canadian investors are under-weighted in the income component of their portfolios.
+This means that they may be exposed to levels of volatility that exceed their risk tolerance and are unsuitable given their investment objective.
+The following bond ETFs make achieving the right asset mix in your portfolio easy.

-What We Like: A low cost, broad based bond index fund that tracks the FTSE Canada UniverseXM Bond Index, and holds federal, provincial, and corporate bonds.
+What We Like: A low-cost, broad index fund that tracks the FTSE Canada UniverseXM Bond Index, and holds federal, provincial, and corporate bonds.
 This fund will reduce portfolio volatility and generate income over the medium to long term.

-What We Like: An alternative to ZAG, VAB holds over 1000 high quality government and corporate bonds, but tracks the Bloomberg Barclays Global Aggregate Canadian Float Adjusted Bond Index.
-Very low cost with an MER of only .09%
+What We Like: An alternative to ZAG, VAB holds over 1000 high-quality government and corporate bonds but tracks the Bloomberg Barclays Global Aggregate Canadian Float Adjusted Bond Index.
+It is very low cost with an MER of only .09%

 iShares Core Canadian Short Term Bond Index ETF

-What We Like: Simple, low cost way to get broad exposure to high quality short term bonds.
-Fund tracks the FTSE Canada Short Term Overall Bond Index.
+What We Like: Simple, low-cost way to get broad exposure to high-quality short-term bonds.
+The fund tracks the FTSE Canada Short Term Overall Bond Index.